esohkevin/pycmplot/README.md

 This package will take any number of per SNP/variant summary statistics, be it GWAS, selection scans (e.g. iHS, EHH, FST), etc and generate Manhattan plots.
 If given a single file, a single one-track Manhattan plot will be generated.
-Multiple files with results in the generation of a multi-track stacked Manhattan plot.
+Multiple files will result in the generation of a multi-track stacked Manhattan plot.

 In the process, the package will generate a **hits summary table** for variants with p-value